matthewspangler/i3wm-retrowave-dotfiles/README.md

 ## Configuration:

-My custom rice uses i3wm and polybar.
+My custom rice uses i3-gaps (fork of i3wm) and polybar.
 I have custom scripts for these in:

 * .config/i3
 * .config/polybar